AdobeDocs/experience-platform.en/help/destinations/ui/export-arrays-calculated-fields.md

 ### Index-based array access {#index-based-array-access}

 You can access an index of an array to export a single item from the array.
-For example, similar to the example above for the `size_of` function, if you are looking to indicate and export only the first time that a customer has purchased a certain product, you can use `purchaseTime[0]` to access the first element of the timestamp.
+For example, similar to the example above for the `size_of` function, if you are looking to access and export only the first time that a customer has purchased a certain product, you can use `purchaseTime[0]` to export the first element of the timestamp, `purchaseTime[1]` to export the second element of the timestamp, `purchaseTime[2]` to export the third element of the timestamp, and so on.

 ![Mapping screenshot for accessing index](/help/destinations/assets/ui/export-arrays-calculated-fields/mapping-index.png)